The Song of Australia

-"The Song of Australia" was written by English-born poet Caroline Carleton in 1859 for a competition sponsored by the Gawler Institute.
-The music for the song was composed by the German-born Carl Linger (1810-1862), a prominent member of the Australian Forty-Eighters.
-It is also notable for being one of the entrants in the referendum to choose a new Australian National Anthem, where it was preferred by South Australia, but lost in the other states to "Advance Australia Fair".
+"The Song of Australia" was composed as the result of 1859 competition to create a "patriotic song", sponsored by the Gawler Institute in Adelaide.
+The winning lyrics were written by an English-born poet, Caroline Carleton, and the music chosen by the judges was composed by the German-born Carl Linger (1810–1862), a prominent member of the Australian Forty-Eighters.

+It was one of the options in the 1977 plebiscite to choose a new Australian National Anthem, in which it was preferred by South Australians, but lost in the other states to "Advance Australia Fair".

 Contest

 On 1 October 1859, the South Australian Register announced:

-Announcing the winner and the second stage of the competition:
+A few weeks later, the judges announced the winner, and the second stage of the competition:

-And the announcement of the winner:
+The winner was announced in early November:

 Lyrics

 This is the poem as published in The South Australian Register on 21 October 1859:

 Criticism

-Publication of Caroline Carleton's poem caused an immediate controversy; that it was nice poetry, but "too tame"; one regretted that nothing more inspiring than the colour of the sky and the prettiness of the scenery could be found for the poem; one wondered "how hidden wealth could gleam in the darkness" and so on, another that it could equally refer to, say, California, while another longed for a time when such a peaceful song accorded with international politics, and regretted that the contest was restricted to South Australians, that the prize was so paltry, and there was no mention of sheep.
+Publication of Caroline Carleton's poem caused immediate controversy, generally along the lines that it was nice poetry, but "too tame".
+One person regretted that nothing more inspiring than the colour of the sky and the prettiness of the scenery could be found for the poem.
+Another wondered "how hidden wealth could gleam in the darkness".
+Someone else complained that the poem could equally refer to, say, California, while another commentator longed for a time when such a peaceful song accorded with international politics, and regretted that the contest was restricted to South Australians, that the prize was so paltry, and there was no mention of sheep.

 The Advertiser of 24 October, gave a spirited defence of the judges, and of Mrs. Carleton's poem, culminating in several parodies purporting to be the "real Song of Australia".